llm-bible/llm-bible.github.io/_publications/qi2020bridging.markdown

 bibkey: qi2020bridging
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2012.15525"}
-tags: ['Training Techniques', 'Reinforcement Learning', 'GPT', 'Pretraining Methods', 'Applications']
+tags: ['GPT', 'Applications', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods']
 ---
 In this paper, we propose BANG, a new pretraining model to Bridge the gap between Autoregressive (AR) and Non-autoregressive (NAR) Generation.
 AR and NAR